Wu Jieh Yee Prize in Medical Ethics and Law

 This essay explores the topic of being transgender in Hong Kong and how it relates to the local medical system, from the points of view of patients and healthcare professionals alike.
 The often-overlooked discrimination and obstacles that transgender individuals face under the current system are highlighted with an aim to shine light on the ethical issues and provoke thought in students and workers in the field.

 The transgender community within the medical field is largely underground and invisible.
-As a member of said community in a society that largely misunderstands us, and from the unique position of both an aspiring doctor and a patient, I was inspired to gather the experiences of others in similar situations, as one of our tiny steps towards a better future.
+I was inspired to gather the experiences both healthcare workers and patients who are part of this largely misunderstood community, as one of our tiny steps towards a better and more inclusive future.

 Wong Darren Li Liang